-There has recently been a great deal of hysteria on the subject of cycling-related impotency.
+There has recently been a great deal of hysteria on the subject of cycling-related male impotency.
 The thrust of the argument is that the rider's weight flattens the penile arteries against the saddle, reducing blood-flow capacity of these arteries, which are required for tumescence.

-Cyclists who have problems with this, or who regularly experience numbness, should experiment with saddle position so that the sit bones are carrying their share of the load.
+Cyclists who have such problems should experiment with saddle position, or with a wider saddle, so that the sit bones are carrying the load.
 Cyclists with persistent problems should consider switching to a saddle with a cutout or dip, or a recumbent, as recumbent seats are thought to eliminate this sort of problem.

 [These problems, and many others, can be caused, or worsened, by obsessively riding long distances, well beyond when pain begins.
-Listen to what your body is telling you!
-I used to have moderate penile numbness after riding more than 75 miles, but it went away within a day or two.
-This no longer happens -- possibly because I use better saddles and am better at adjusting them, and probably also because I rarely ride more than 60 miles in a day. -- John Allen]
+Listen to what your body is telling you! -- John Allen]

 One "solution" that has been tried and abandoned many times over the decades is the dual-pad seat.
 This type of seat has two roundish pads, side by side, usually on a horizontal bar.
 Frequently the pads can rock up and down within a narrow range.
 This type of seat has no central "nose" and for this reason it is sometimes believed to be a good choice for riders with prostate or penile numbness issues.

 Unfortunately, this type of seat commonly causes more problems than it "cures."